dylburger/noaa-ghcn-weather-data/README.md

 # Processing Daily Weather Data

 The NOAA (National Oceanic and Atmospheric Adminstration) aggregates world-wide, daily weather data and [exposes it](https://gis.ncdc.noaa.gov/geoportal/catalog/search/resource/details.page?id=gov.noaa.ncdc:C00861) for researchers on an [FTP server](ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/).

-Here, I run through an example of how to download, process, and ingest data for a full year (2015).
-I also join the weather data with station metadata in a [PostgreSQL](https://www.postgresql.org/) database.
+They refer to the network of weather stations as the Global Historical Climatology Network.

+Here, I run through how to:

+* Download the 2015 weather data and metadata from the NOAA FTP server
+* Examine the data using Unix command line utilities
+* Process the data using the Pandas data analysis Python library in a Jupyter notebook
+* Ingest the data into a PostgreSQL database using Pandas
+* Denormalize the data in PostgreSQL, preparing the data for analysis in Superset

+Much of the processing and analysis of the data could be done with a single tool, e.g. Pandas.
+Here, the goal is to highlight diverse tools data scientists can use to manipulate and analyze this dataset.

 ## Audience

 You're learning data science techniques and want to familiarize yourself with some of the basic tools for fetching, processing, and ingesting data.
-I'll review simple Unix command line tools, the pandas data analysis Python library, Jupyter notebooks, and PostgreSQL.
+If you're unfamiliar with any of the above steps or tools, this guide is for you!

 ## Understanding the data, getting the data we need